ankit420420/Test1/README.md

     d.
 Uploading project to GITHUB

-# Creating GIT repository in GITHUB
+# Create GIT repository in GITHUB
     Step 1: Click on NEW in Github homepage
     Step2: It opens up a page to enter git repository details.
         •	Enter the repository name